MaskOff Banter is low-stakes practice for the conversations that actually drain you, built by someone who masks too.

 Practicing: Asking one follow-up question when someone shares something about themselves

-You and a friend are talking about something you actually have a take on.
-They push back — and drop one detail you really can't let go of.
+Start →You and a friend are talking about something you actually have a take on.
+They push back — and mention one detail you really can't let go of.
 Practice noticing when you've left the real conversation and finding your way back to it.

 Practicing: Noticing when you've gotten stuck on a tangent and returning to the main point